jphilip86/HHA504_mysql_vm_vs_managed/README.md

    import pandas as pd: Imports pandas, a data analysis and table-handling library, under the alias pd. from sqlalchemy import create_engine, text: Imports functions to connect to SQL databases and execute custom SQL statements.
 2. Load Environment Variables
-   load_dotenv(".env.example"): Loads key-value pairs from .env.example into your environment, so credentials and secrets stay out of source code.
+   load_dotenv(): Loads key-value pairs from .env into environment, so credentials and secrets stay out of source code.
 3. Set Connection Variables
    VM_DB_USER = os.getenv("VM_DB_USER"): Gets the database user name from the environment.
    VM_DB_PASS = os.getenv("VM_DB_PASS"): Gets the database password from the environment.